On the equality of periods of Kontsevich-Zagier: About volumes of rational polyhedra, scissor-congruences and mappings

 \subsubsection{Convex polygons}

-Restricting to polygons in the real plane, Pak describes a simple way to obtain a Monge maps between two convex polygons of same area~\cite[Ex.~18.2, p.~170]{Pak15}.
-The idea is to reduce any convex polygon into a triangle, by a recursively series of continuous, piecewise linear and volume-preserving transformations displacing vertex in order to reduce the number of faces of the polygon.
+Restricting to polygons in the real plane, Pak describes a simple way to obtain a Monge map between two convex polygons of same area~\cite[Ex.~18.2, p.~170]{Pak15}.
+The idea is to reduce any convex polygon into a triangle, by a recursive series of continuous, piecewise linear and volume-preserving transformations displacing vertex in order to reduce the number of faces of the polygon.

-Let $P$ a polygon of $n> 3$ faces and consider a vertex $v\in P$.
-Take the triangle $(uvw)$ formed by $u$ and its neighbors $u$ and $w$, which is contained in $P$.
+Let $P$ be a polygon of $n> 3$ faces and consider a vertex $v\in P$.
+Take the triangle $(uvw)$ contained in $P$ and formed by $v$ and its neighbors $u$ and $w$.
 Let $z$ be the second neighboring vertex of $w$ other than $v$.
-We go to transform the triangle $(uvw)$ into another one $(uv'w)$ by shifting $v$ along the parallel line to $(uw)$ passing through $v$, such that the new vertex $v'$ lies in the line $(wz)$.
+We are going to transform the triangle $(uvw)$ into another one $(uv'w)$ by shifting $v$ along the parallel line to $(uw)$ passing through $v$, such that the new vertex $v'$ lies in the line $(wz)$.
 This induces a global transformation keeping the rest of the polygon $P\setminus (uvw)=P\setminus (uv'w)$ unchanged (see Figure~\ref{fig:pak_ex}).
-Remark that we have obtained a polygon of $(n-1)$ faces and that this transformation is continuous and piecewise linear.
-In fact, the triangles $(uvw)$ and $(uv'w)$ has the same area since we are not modifying neither the base of the triangle (lying in $(uw)$) or the height (because $v$ and $v'$ lyes in the same parallel line to $(uw)$).
-Thus it is also a volume-preserving map.
+Remark that we have obtained a polygon of $(n-1)$ faces and also that this transformation is continuous and piecewise linear.
+In fact, the triangles $(uvw)$ and $(uv'w)$ have the same area since we are not modifying neither the base of the triangle (lying in $(uw)$) nor the height (because $v$ and $v'$ lie in the same parallel line to $(uw)$).
+Thus, this is also a volume-preserving map.

 It is worth noticing that the previously described transformation respects the rationality of the polygon.
-Repeating this procedure $n-3$ times, we can transform $P$ on to a triangle $\triangle_1$ of same area by a Monge map $\zeta_1:P\to\triangle_1$.
+Repeating this procedure $n-3$ times, we can transform $P$ on to a triangle $\triangle_1$ of equal area by a Monge map $\zeta_1:P\to\triangle_1$.